How to Stop Comparing Yourself to Others

 A Prayer for Freedom from Comparison

-But I know this is not how You see me.
-You do not compare me to others.
-You see me as Your child — unique, loved, enough.
+But I know that is not how You see me.
+You do not compare me to anyone.
+You see me as Your child — unique, loved, and enough.

 Help me believe that.
 Help me rest in my identity in You.
 Help me focus on my own race instead of looking sideways.

 When I am tempted to compare, remind me of who I am.
-When I feel threatened by others' success, help me celebrate instead of compete.
+When I feel threatened by others' success, help me celebrate rather than compete.

 Free me from this trap.
-I want to run my race — the one You marked out for me.
+I want to run my race — the one You set before me.
+Amen.

 Amen.